 Broaden your career choices

-Working or training to work in digital marketing can cover anything from social media or email outreach to digital marketing audits and ensuring your business or the business you’re working for is making the best use of the time and resources available, or whether other improvements could be made.
+Working or training in digital marketing can cover anything from social media or email outreach to digital marketing audits and ensuring your business or the business you’re working for is making the best use of the time and resources available or whether other improvements could be made.

 The training and experience can help you launch your own business or become the perfect candidate for an employer looking for content strategists, SEO specialists, social media managers, or many other roles within digital marketing.
 As your training and experience expand, so do your options.

 Some digital marketing roles are remote, flexible, or freelance.
 This lets you work around family commitments.
 Although, this can take some adjusting if you’ve never worked remotely.
 You’ll have to find the motivation to reach your daily targets.
 It can be the best way for some people to balance looking after family, dealing with unexpected distractions, and providing for the family in a career they enjoy.